okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 * Define allowed scopes for your app.
 * Get an access token and make an API request.
-* Learn about the available scopes and supported endpoints.
+* Know what are the available scopes and supported endpoints.

 **What you need**